Daniel J. Frey

 Hostility.

-Vengeance, are all included in spite.
+Vengeance is all included in spite.

 One day during the two terms of President Obama, the Republican Party majority woke up that day and realized that the world they believed would never change…